 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment).
-However, the standard form did not have provision for recording the name of the person completing it.
-This was changed during the course of the inspection. - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.

 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a child had been administered incorrect vaccine..
-The practice apologised to the patient and investigated the incident.
+For example, a patient complained that when they collected their repeat prescription the practice gave them a prescription for another patient.
+The practice apologised to the patient and investigated the matter.
+The patient's prescription had been filed incorrectly with another patient, as they both had the same surname.
 The significant event was addressed in line with the practice policy and was discussed at the next team meeting.
-As a result of this incident the practice reviewed and implemented a robust vaccine policy to ensure this incident was not repeated.
-Further training was provided to all relevant staff to ensure that they were familiar with the process.
+Training was provided to relevant staff to ensure that they were familiar with the process and the importance of data protection.